 - The penal codes

-The southern part of Nigeria makes use of the criminal code, while the northern part of Nigeria makes use of the penal code.
+The southern part of Nigeria makes use of the criminal code, while the northern part of Nigeria makes use of the penal code (get the criminal lawyer consultation to learn details).

 Where are these laws derived from?
 Some of the sources are disused below.